-During the 2013/14 season, Angela Meade sings the title role of Norma at the Metropolitan Opera and portrays Alice Ford in the new production of Verdi’s Falstaff under the baton of Maestro James Levine, which will be seen as part of the Met’s Live in HD series around the world.
-She makes her Frankfurt Opera debut as Fidelia in concert performances of Puccini’s Edgar, and her Italian debut at the Teatro Regio di Torino as Mathilde in Rossini’s Guglielmo Tell.
-Additionally, the 2011 Richard Tucker Award honoree is a guest artist in the Richard Tucker Gala at Lincoln Center.
-This past summer, as a soloist in Verdi’s Requiem at Bravo!
-Vail, she collaborated for the third time in a year with the Philadelphia Orchestra and its music director Yannick Nézet-Séguin.
-In August 2012 she made her Philadelphia Orchestra debut at the Saratoga Performing Arts Center, and last fall “stepped in with a flawless and electrifying performance” (American Record Guide) as soloist in Verdi’s Requiem during Nézet-Séguin’s opening week as music director in Philadelphia.
+During the 2013/14 season, Meade sang the title role of Norma at the Metropolitan Opera and portrayed Alice Ford in a new production of Verdi’s Falstaff under the baton of James Levine, which was seen around the world in the Met’s Live in HD series.
+She made her Oper Frankfurt debut as Fidelia in concert performances of Puccini’s Edgar, and her Italian debut at the Teatro Regio di Torino as Mathilde in the new production of Guglielmo Tell, conducted by Noseda.
+Additionally, she returned to the Caramoor Festival for performances of the title role in Donizetti’s Lucrezia Borgia and performed Beethoven’s Ninth Symphony with Marin Alsop and the Baltimore Symphony Orchestra.
+The 2011 Richard Tucker Award honoree was also a guest artist in the Richard Tucker Gala at Lincoln Center.

-At the Metropolitan Opera, since her dramatic debut in 2008, Ms. Meade has starred in the title role of David McVicar’s new production of Donizetti’s Anna Bolena; as Leonora in Verdi’s Il Trovatore; as Mozart’s Countess in Jonathan Miller’s production of Le Nozze di Figaro under the baton of Fabio Luisi; and she reprised her Elvira in Verdi’s Ernani opposite Marcello Giordani, Dmitri Hvorostovsky and Ferruccio Furlanetto.
-This production was seen in the Met’s Live in HD series and as a Great Performances at the Met presentation on PBS-TV.
-At Carnegie Hall, she has sung the title role of Bellini’s Beatrice di Tenda, and appeared in Rossini’s Moïse et Pharaon with the Collegiate Chorale and American Symphony Orchestra; at Lincoln Center’s Avery Fisher Hall this past season she portrayed Giselda in Verdi’s I Lombardi with the Opera Orchestra of New York.
+At the Metropolitan Opera, since her dramatic debut in 2008, Meade has starred in the title role of David McVicar’s new production of Donizetti’s Anna Bolena; as Leonora in Verdi’s Il Trovatore; and as Mozart’s Countess in Jonathan Miller’s production of Le Nozze di Figaro under the baton of Fabio Luisi.
+She also reprised her Elvira in Verdi’s Ernani opposite Marcello Giordani, Dmitri Hvorostovsky and Ferruccio Furlanetto, in a production that was seen in the Met’s Live in HD series and as a Great Performances at the Met presentation on PBS-TV.
+At Carnegie Hall, she has sung the title role of Bellini’s Beatrice di Tenda and appeared in Rossini’s Moïse et Pharaon with the Collegiate Chorale and American Symphony Orchestra; at Lincoln Center’s Avery Fisher Hall she portrayed Giselda in Verdi’s I Lombardi with the Opera Orchestra of New York.

 Meade made her European operatic debut at the Wexford Festival in 2010, appearing in the title role of Mercadante’s rarely seen Virginia.
 Previously she added to her repertoire three of Donizetti’s greatest roles: Elisabetta in Roberto Devereux at the Dallas Opera, and the title roles of Anna Bolena and Lucia di Lammermoor at the Academy of Vocal Arts in Philadelphia.